THE BEST LAS VEGAS PROPERTIES

 S

-Sale-Lease Back - A technique in which a seller deeds property
+Sale-Lease Back - A technique in which a seller

-property back to the seller.
+leases the property back to the seller.

 Second Home - A property occupied part-time by a